Sharing Solar Benefits - Expanding Residential Solar in Connecticut's Communities of Color

 1:00pm — 2:00pm Eastern

-This CESA webinar will feature panelists from the Connecticut Green Bank who will discuss the Green Bank's Residential Solar Investment Program (RSIP) and its impacts and results.
+This CESA webinar featured panelists from the Connecticut Green Bank who discussed the Green Bank's Residential Solar Investment Program (RSIP) and its impacts and results.
 Join us to learn about their analysis and hear about the experiences of customers who participated in the Green Bank’s programs.

 The RSIP has supported over 290 megawatts of residential solar PV deployment since 2012, including over 125 megawatts in low- and moderate-income communities.
 The program’s success in reaching LMI households can largely be attributed to the Green Bank’s Solar for All program, a public-private partnership with PosiGen Solar and Energy Efficiency that offers homeowner’s a solar lease paired with energy efficiency measures, regardless of income or creditworthiness.